For your convenience, our most common asked questions are answered right here.

 Q: What are the requirements to become a CWR?

-A: Certification Eligibility Requirements are completion of the application for the Certified Wildlife Rehabilitation exam, payment of required fees, and taking and passing the CWR examination.
+A: Certification Eligibility Requirements for AWR are submission of proof of 50 education hours across 13 disciplines, completion of the application for the Associate Wildlife Rehabilitator, payment of required fees, and taking and passing the CWR examination.

-Q: What are the benefits of becoming a CWR?
+Q: What are the benefits of becoming a CWR or AWR?

 Becoming a CWR designates you with a mark of excellence you carry everywhere you go.

-Candidates who pass the Certified Wildlife Rehabilitator™ examination will receive a certificate indicating their certification status and will be permitted to use the trademarked designation CWR™ after their names.
-A registry of Certified Wildlife Rehabilitators will be maintained by the CWR CRB and publically displayed on the CWR website.
+Candidates who pass the Certified Wildlife Rehabilitator™ examination will receive a certificate indicating their certification status and will be permitted to use the trademarked designation CWR™ or AWR after their names.
+A registry of Certified Wildlife Rehabilitators and Associate Wildlife Rehabilitators will be maintained by the CWR CRB and publicly displayed on the CWR website.

-The CWR website offers different benefits for CWR’s such as featured resources, a CWR community to exchange ideas with, job and internship postings, and a calendar of upcoming CE.
+The CWR website offers different benefits for CWR’s such as featured resources, a CWR community to exchange ideas with, job and internship postings, and a calendar of upcoming CE opportunities.

 Q: Does the CWR provide a study guide or sample exam to help me prepare for the examination?